Different types of contraceptives for preventing pregnancy

 Female condoms

 Just like the male condoms, they protect against STI and are also alternatives to the male condom.
-CDC reported that they are about 79 per cent effective for preventing pregnancy.
+The CDC reported that they are about 79 percent effective in preventing pregnancy.
 However, they are not as popular as male condoms.
 However, couples can check for them in the local stores or online.

 Cervical cap